 Señor de Sipán University, Peru.

-Luis Alarcón is the director of the Communication Sciences School, Señor de Sipán University, in Peru.
+Luis Alarcón is the director of the Communication Sciences School, Señor de Sipán University in Peru.
 He is a journalist, writer and researcher.
 He has a masters in university teaching and is licensed in journalism.

-He has worked as a correspondent of the closed newspaper The Sun of Lima, as a publisher of the Sunday magazine of La Industria, a newspaper of Chiclayo, and as a columnist of El Correo and La República, regional editions.
+He has worked as a correspondent of the now-closed newspaper The Sun of Lima, as a publisher of the Sunday magazine of La Industria, a newspaper of Chiclayo, and as a columnist of El Correo and La República, regional editions.

-He has gained prizes for both his journalism (for summons of the National Institute of the Consumer Defense and the Intellectual Property – Indecopi, and Save The Children-UK) and his scientific investigations (the 2nd Regional Fair of Science, Technology and Innovation of the Regional Government of Lambayeque).
+He has won prizes for both his journalism (for summons of the National Institute of the Consumer Defense and the Intellectual Property – Indecopi, and Save The Children-UK) and his scientific investigations (the 2nd Regional Fair of Science, Technology and Innovation of the Regional Government of Lambayeque).

-He teaches courses in investigative journalism and the works of his students are published at Cinco, monthly magazine USS, and weekly magazine Expresion.
+He teaches courses in investigative journalism and the works of his students are published at Cinco, monthly magazine USS, and the weekly magazine Expresion.

 Anas Aremeyaw Anas

 African Investigative Publishing Collective